 La Cygne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of La Cygne have a very low rate of college education: just 6.76% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of La Cygne has a very low overall level of education: only 6.76% of people over 25 hold a 4-year college degree or higher.

 The per capita income in La Cygne in 2022 was $25,488, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,952 for a family of four.
 However, La Cygne contains both very wealthy and poor people as well.